EAimTY/hummingbird/README.md

 hummingbird is a content management system uses a git repository as a database.
 It reads your posts and pages stored in the git repository in markdown format, apply HTML templates on them, then serve them.

-Hummingbird adheres **Less is better**.
+hummingbird adheres **Less is better**.
 It has no complicated features or an omnipotent template system.
 What it can do is to present your content to everyone at the fastest speed dutifully.

 hummingbird is written in Rust and built directly on top of [hyper](https://github.com/hyperium/hyper), which means fast and safe.